Latkes/audit-aws-iam/README.md

 ### `AUDIT_AWS_IAM_ACCOUNT_NUMBER`:
   * description: The AWS account number.
 Required for a full CIS audit.
 This can be found by the root user at https://console.aws.amazon.com/billing/home?#/account

+### `FILTERED_OBJECTS`:
+  * description: JSON object of string or regex of aws objects to include or exclude and tag in audit

 ## Tags
 1. Audit
 1. Best Practices